mku11/Salmon-AES-CTR/libs/projects/salmon-libs-gradle/README.md

 gradlew.bat :salmon-core:jmh --rerun-tasks
 ```

-To start the web service:
+To start the WebFS service:
 ```
-start-salmon-ws.bat
+start-webfs-service.bat
 ```
-for more info see salmon-ws/README.txt
+for more info see WebFS/README.md